marksherriff/uvacs-advising/bacs/integration_electives.md

 __Sharing with a minor:__
 First, the College rules on sharing apply no matter even if the minor is outside the College (e.g. Data Science).

-Second, the sharing rules do not apply to prerequisites to declare the BACS major or to declare the minor.
-(E.g., if Data Science requires a STAT course before you can declare the DS minor, it's a prerequisite to declare that minor, and that course could count for a BACS integration elective if it's on our list.)
+Second, the sharing rules do not apply to prerequisites to declare the BACS major (CS111x and CS2100) or to declare the minor.
+(E.g., if Data Science requires a STAT course before you can declare the DS minor, it's a prerequisite to declare the DS minor, and that course could count for a BACS integration elective if it's on our list.
+Or, if another major requires CS1110, there's no issue because it's a prereq to declare the BACS and not a major requirement.)

 Finally, if it's a degree requirement for the BACS major and also fulfills a requirement for the minor, it cannot be shared, i.e. used for both.
 The College has a rule that course credits applied toward a major may not also be applied toward a minor.
 This means that a BACS student’s integration electives or CS courses may not also be used towards a minor in another subject.
 CS has no control over this rule.